andyblight/lottery/README.md

 of balls and one machine (less variables to consider).
 Then roll out to Lucky Stars and Lotto.

+Looking at this problem from the other direction.
+- Generate stats on a block of results.
+- Use the results of the next draw to evaluate the stats generation methods.
+- Use the results of the evaluation to improve the stats generation methods.

 ## Future
 Read merseyworld.com website data using another app to update the CSV files.